mhanberg/temple/guides/your-first-template.md

 end
 ```

 This example showcases an entire HTML page made with Temple!
-Let's dive a little deeper everything we're seeing here.
+Let's dive a little deeper into everything we're seeing here.

-Through out this guide, you will see code that includes features that are explained later on.
+Throughout this guide, you will see code that includes features that are explained later on.
 Feel free to skip ahead to read on, or just keep reading.
 It will all make sense eventually!

 ## Text Nodes

 The text node is a basic building block of any HTML document.
 In Temple, text nodes are represented by Elixir string literals.

 The very first line of the previous example is our doc type, emitted into the final document with `"<!DOCTYPE html>"`.
-This is a text node and will be emitted into the document as-is.
+This is a text node that will be emitted into the document as-is.

 Note: String _literals_ are emitted into text nodes.
 If you are using string interpolation with the `#{some_expression}` syntax, that is treated as an expression and will be evaluated in whichever way the configured engine evaluates expression.
 By default, the `EEx.SmartEngine` doesn't do any escaping of expressions, so that could still be emitted as-is, or even as HTML to be interpreted by your web browser.